Manual Page: archiveopteryx.conf.5

 jail-directory

 is /usr/local/archiveopteryx/jail by default.
-On startup, each secure server uses chroot(2) to jail themselves into this directory, which should be empty and unreadable to jail-user.
+On startup, each secure server uses chroot(2) to jail themselves into this directory, to which the jail-user should have minimal rights (only o+x permissions).

 jail-user